I Stopped Ice Skating Uphill with ADD

 Turns out, he was right.
 I just needed a different horse.

-I'd be admitted into prestigious programs and schools, impressing admissions counselors with my sharp perception and barely restrained inquisitive intensity, only to perplex them later with my inattention.
+If at first you don't succeed...
+I don't remember a time when I wasn't trying.
+I'd be admitted into prestigious programs, impressing admissions counselors with my sharp perception, only to perplex them later with my inattention.

 Black girls are the most underdiagnosed group of neurodivergent kids in the US.
-Because when the world already expects you to underperform, teachers rarely think to look deeper when you start to flounder.
+Because when the world already expects you to underperform, teachers rarely think to look deeper.
+If you're a little Black girl, your brilliance is an anomaly, and your struggles are confirmation bias.
+Your disengagement doesn't trigger curiosity, so you almost get held back.

-It was stumbling across webcomics like Hyperbole and a Half that sent me down a path of inquiry which ultimately led to my diagnosis of Attention Deficit Disorder at the age of 33.
+It was stumbling across webcomics like Hyperbole and a Half and The Oatmeal that sent me down a path of inquiry which ultimately led to my diagnosis of Attention Deficit Disorder at the age of 33.

-Jobs didn't last, and progress slipped through my fingers while I watched peers pass milestone after milestone.
-The sense that I was different, that something was just off with me, hardened into a deep shame.
+So I carried a sense of failure around with me everywhere.
+Jobs didn't last, and progress slipped through my fingers.
+The sense that something was just off with me hardened into a deep shame.

-The question stopped being "Why do I struggle?" and became "What kind of systems actually work for someone like me?"
+"Once I understood how my brain actually works, the question stopped being 'Why do I struggle?' and became 'What kind of systems actually work for someone like me?'"

 So I stopped trying to force myself into other people's systems, and I started designing my own.